top of page

 So there you have it: a comprehensive guide to planning a European getaway in your fabulous 40s!
 Accept that you’re not 25 anymore, which means that you don’t have to do everything, see everything, or eat everything in one trip.
 Remember, travel should be about making memories, not adding stressors.
 By finding deals on flights, securing comfortable accommodations, taking advantage of technology, and planning a balanced itinerary, you're bound to create an unforgettable trip.

-So book that flight and get ready for the European adventure you actually deserve!
+So book that flight and get ready for the European adventure you deserve!

 Q: What’s the best time of year to visit Europe in your 40s?